GeorgeWilliamStrong/agent-pipelines/experiments/document-parsing/output/hybrid/markdown/[maths-and-diagrams] ey-gen-ai-report.md

 ## The break of the AI dawn

 Decades ago, enterprises embraced mainframes for centralized computing.
 This was followed by the rise of personal computers empowering individuals with greater work productivity.
 The end of the last century saw networking and connected computers taking collaboration to a new level all together with the web becoming a global nexus, transcending geographical boundaries.
 The 21st century has seen cloud computing reduce infrastructure costs, promoting collaboration with mobile-friendly work environments.
 Data analytics has empowered businesses to gain insights from big data, driving innovation.
 Automation, a cornerstone of the digital age, has revolutionized workflows, enhancing efficiency.
 In the current technology landscape, web, cloud computing, data analytics, and automation have taken center stage.
-Their seamless integration and the relentless march of digital innovation continue to redefine the way we live and work.
+Their seamless integration and the relentless march of digital innovation continues to redefine the way we live and work.

 Now, as the AI era dawns, specifically Gen AI, businesses are leveraging the technology to unlock unprecedented insights, optimize decision-making processes, and usher in a new age of efficiency and innovation.